The ultimate guide to vegetable gardening for beginners, including the best easy-to-grow veg

 When you're first starting out, you can be tempted to grow all the vegetables you've ever seen but sticking to the top performers will reap the most rewards – like when choosing your best garden plants.

 "I would start with potatoes, courgettes, and runner beans which are all fairly straightforward and will crop throughout the summer," advises Fi.
-Most importantly Fi adds, "make sure you grow something that you actually like to eat."
+Most importantly Fi adds, "Make sure you grow something that you actually like to eat."

 "Since starting to grow my own vegetables, it's become clear which are easy, generous performers," says plant expert Sarah Raven, "and which take up too much time and space to really earn their keep."

-Salads and herbs are Sarah's favorite crops, while cabbages, maincrop potatoes, and parsnips are ones to grow occasionally.
+Salads and herbs are Sarah's favourite crops, while cabbages, maincrop potatoes, and parsnips are ones to grow occasionally.
 "They have to be in the ground for ages, and there's not much difference in taste whether bought or home-grown," she says.
 "Remember that vegetable gardening for beginners means saving your energy and space for quick, easy producers."

 "Courgettes are a great beginner’s crop as they don’t need any maintenance," explains Angela.
 "Just sow the seed, keep them well-watered and wait for the crop.
 Keep picking to encourage them to keep on producing.
 The only downside is that they need a large space, at least 6ft all around.

-"Beetroot is a good beginners crop, only needing minimal maintenance.
+"Beetroot is a good beginner's crop, only needing minimal maintenance.
 Sow sparsely and thin to 3-4 inches apart.
 If space is limited, or you are growing in containers, try baby beets.
 Rainbow beets are worth growing as they are not normally available in the supermarket."

 Angela adds, "If you only have a small plot, steer clear of the vegetables which take a lot of space such as cauliflowers, cabbages, and brussels sprouts."